Ph.D. Candidate

 Biography

-Hyewon Hong is a Ph.D. student in the Department of History at the University of Illinois at Urbana–Champaign.
+Hyewon Hong is a Ph.D. candidate in the Department of History at the University of Illinois at Urbana–Champaign.
 She was born and educated in Seoul, South Korea, and her academic interests were shaped through extensive engagement with international development and humanitarian work.

 In 2017, she worked in Malawi as an NGO project manager and research fellow, where she witnessed firsthand the tensions and frictions between South Korean development workers and Malawian local communities.
 This experience—together with her experience of severe cerebral malaria during her time in Malawi—prompted her to critically reflect on the legacies of colonialism, power asymmetries in development practice, and the historical roots of contemporary humanitarian encounters.
 These reflections ultimately led her to pursue the study of African history, with a focus on the colonial and postcolonial periods.